masayukig/masayukig.github.io/content/2017-11-26-blog-migration.rst

-Imported my blog to igawa.io
+Migrated my blog to igawa.io
 ============================

 I changed my blog to my original domain.
 My blogs were split to some